ctsit/redcap_entity/README.md

 }
 ```

-Don't worry about enabling your module multiple times - if the table already exists, nothing will happen to it.
+Don't worry about enabling your module multiple times - if the table already exists, nothing happens to it.
 However, if you want to reset your table for every enable event, you can explicitly set it on the 2nd paremeter:

 ```
 <?php